openvinotoolkit/model_server/demos/speech_recognition_with_kaldi_model/python/asr_demo/README.md

 # Speech recognition with ASpIRE Chain Time Delay Neural Network

-In this demo you will use OpenVINO Model Server to serve [ASpIRE Chain TDNN](https://kaldi-asr.org/models/m1) model and do speech recognition starting with audio wave file and eding up with text file containing recognized speech.
+In this demo you will use OpenVINO Model Server to serve [ASpIRE Chain TDNN](https://kaldi-asr.org/models/m1) model and do speech recognition starting with audio wave file and ending up with text file containing recognized speech.
 Presented steps serve as a demonstration of inference on stateful model and should not be considered as production setup.

 ### 1. Prepare working directories